kolayne/Rimokon/README.md

 ### Emergency shutdown

-To shut the bot down, any user can send the command `!SHUTDOWN` (exactly like this, in upper case with an exclamation mark and no other symbols/whitespaces/etc).
-Note that this will prevent the bot from accepting new requests (the script will exit and it won't resume until you restart it manually), but the child processes executed by previous requests won't be killed.
+To shut the bot down, user must send the command that they define in the config.py file.
+Unlike other commands, this command must exactly match the configured string (e.g. lowercase/capital letters mismatch are not allowed), except for the leading and trailing whitespaces (they are ignored).
+This will prevent the bot from accepting new requests (the bot will exit and it won't resume until you restart it manually), but the child processes started by previous requests won't be killed.

+It is also possible (and recommended) to configure the bot to accept the emergency shutdown command from all users, not just the admins.
+This is useful in case an admin looses access to their account to a malicious user.

 Note that it is perfectly fine to stop the bot with a usual keyboard interrupt.
-The `!SHUTDOWN` command is intended for a case of emergency.
+The shutdown command is intended for a case of emergency.

-**WARNING:** by default, **EVERY USER**, not just the admins, is allowed to `!SHUTDOWN` the bot, in case you loose access to the admin(s) account(s).
-If you want to prevent such behavior, go to the `main.py` and uncomment the line that contains "with this line commented out ANYONE can shut the bot down".
-If you do so, the command will only remain available to the admins.

-### After shutdown
+### After emergency shutdown

 Even if some commands were sent to the bot _after_ it was stopped, Telegram maintains (for a limited time) the queue of messages not yet processed by the bot.
 So, if when starting the bot